Here are my supervision notes.

 This year the course is being lectured by Dr Russell, and he may

 tear up the example sheets from last year and start from scratch, or he

 may recycle them.
 When lectures start in the new year i shall delete

 the current version of this file, and resume my practice of putting into it my discussion

 answers to the current example sheets, but always with a delay

-notes.
-The process of updating them is clocked by my
+of a couple of weeks; the process of updating the file is clocked by my

 supervisions: i post my discussions of an example sheet after i have